-In the Halloween classic It’s the Great Pumpkin, Charlie Brown, trick-or-treating goes well for everyone but the cartoon’s namesake character.
+In the Halloween classic, "It’s the Great Pumpkin, Charlie Brown," trick-or-treating goes well for everyone but the cartoon’s namesake character.
 As all of his friends collect scads of candy, Charlie Brown gets rocks from the same adults distributing the treats.
-While that example may seem extreme, for kids who expect the rush of sugar from the season's candy, getting something that’s healthy can seem like settling—like getting a rock, even.
+While that example may seem extreme, for kids who delight in the season's sweets, getting something healthy instead can seem like settling—like getting a rock, even.

 Chocolate-Covered Strawberry Ghosts

 The Recipe: Chocolate Covered Strawberry-Ghosts